-Cerqueira Leite graduated from the Slade School of Fine Art MFA Sculpture program in 2006 as recipient of the Kenneth Armitage Sculpture Prize.
+Cerqueira Leite graduated from the Slade School of Fine Art MFA Sculpture program in London in 2006 as recipient of the Kenneth Armitage Sculpture Prize.

 2016 Furla Art Prize – 5th Moscow International Young Art Biennial.